Improving Payment Solutions for Small Businesses

 Background

 Teamshares supported small businesses in their transition to employee ownership.
 The company acquired businesses from retiring owners, provided modern financial tools, and enabled employees to become part-owners over time.
-Many of these businesses operated with outdated systems, particularly when it came to accepting payments.
+Many of these businesses operated with outdated systems, especially when it came to accepting payments.

 The Problem

-Financial leads at these businesses relied on paper checks or paid high fees for credit card processing.
+Financial leads at these businesses often relied on paper checks or paid high fees for credit card processing.
 Checks were slow and labor-intensive.
 Credit card fees were costly.
 Both options created friction and made payment collection inefficient.

 Outcome